statszx/FLiF/README.md

-# The R codes for simulation studies and real data analysis in the manuscript entitled "Functional Linear Models with Latent Factors".
+# The R codes for numerical analysis in the manuscript entitled "Functional Linear Models with Latent Factors".
 ###########################################################

 **This project is currently in preparation and will be available soon.
 Thank you for your patience!**